apache/pulsar/site2/docs/reference-pulsar-admin.md

 ```

 ### `set-offload-policies`
-Set the offload policy for a topic.
+Set the offload policies for a topic.

 Usage
 ```bash